-Before hair transplant surgery is carried out you will need to visit a doctor for a consultation.
-The doctor will make various considerations to determine whether you are suitable for the procedure.
+Before hair transplant surgery is carried out you will need to visit a reputable doctor or surgeon for a consultation.
+They will make various considerations to determine whether you are suitable for the procedure.

-A person with thinning but still reasonably dense hair may not not be suitable for a hair transplant as there is not enough space to insert the new hair.
-There is a risk that the transplanted hair will pushe out the neighboring hair hence canceling your gain.
-In addition, the situation of having a thick hair and a thin hair adjacent to each other is cosmetically very odd.
+A person with thinning hair that is still reasonably dense may not not be suitable for a hair transplant if there is not enough space to insert the new grafts.
+There is a risk that the transplanted hair will push out the neighbouring hair, hence cancelling your gains.
+In addition, the situation of having a thick hair and a thin hair adjacent to each other is cosmetically very odd, producing unnatural-looking results.

 A person with a Diffuse Hair Loss condition will not be suitable.

 Hair transplantation should not be performed on a person with Alopecia Areata because this type of hair loss can affect any area of the scalp, therefore even the transplanted hair is subject to attack making the whole procedure pointless.
 This principle also applies to Pseudopelade and Lichen Planus.

 Following surgery are your hair loss worries a thing of the past?